International sales and shipping

 I will ship to a US address to help you avoid customs fees/delays.
 But if you will be paying from a non-USA Paypal or credit card account, I'll still have to pay PayPal's currency conversion fee.
 Which I'll add to the invoice.

-cranks, I often don't know what the final package weight will be.
+some cranks, I don't know what the final package weight will be.

 invoice you for “worst case” S&H and if the package is lighter than

-refund a few dollars of your PayPal or Credit Card payment.
+refund part of your PayPal or Credit Card payment.

 Items sent to Australia have taken anywhere from 5 days to 2 weeks, with 6-9 days typical.
 Japan as little as 4 days.
 Customers in most countries usually get their items in about 10 days.
 But if your items get tied up in customs it can take as much as 4 weeks to to a customer in France, Canada or the UK and 6 or more weeks to Greece.